-On Monday, March 4, 2019, the Town of Frisco hosted a ceremonial groundbreaking with Frisco Mayor Gary Wilkinson on the long planned for “Big Dig” project at the Frisco Bay Marina.
-This project is part of the Marina Master Plan, which was approved in June 2018 by the Frisco Town Council.
-This project is anticipated to positively impact the Frisco Bay Marina for generations to come.
+In March 2019, the Town of Frisco hosted a ceremonial groundbreaking which kicked off for the long planned for “Big Dig” project at the Frisco Bay Marina, which deepened the bay to extend Frisco’s boating season and make the Marina more resilient during low water summer seasons.
+This “Big Dig”, along with many other significant improvements proposed for the Frisco Bay Marina, are part of the Marina Master Plan, which was approved in June 2018 by the Frisco Town Council.
+This complete “package” of improvements was kicked off by the “Big Dig” and was always anticipated to be completed dependent on funding and evolving community needs over at least ten years.
+These improvements are anticipated to positively impact the Frisco Bay Marina for generations to come.
+Below are current projects, completed and proposed projects, and some history on the “Big Dig”.

 In January, ordinance 19-01 was passed on second reading by the Frisco Town Council to authorize the issuance by the Town of Frisco, acting by and through its Frisco Bay Marina enterprise, of Marina enterprise revenue bonds.
 These bonds were issued for a total of $5,000,000 in February 2019 to fund the Marina Master Plan projects.